-Watsons Bay is a harbourside suburb on the eastern side of Sydney, known for being Sydney’s oldest fishing village, and for having the best fish and chips in the city.
+Watsons Bay is a harbourside suburb on the eastern side of Sydney, known for being the city’s oldest fishing village, and for having the best fish and chips in the city.

 I had never heard of this place before Easter, even after living in Sydney for almost 5 years, but with a scorcher of a Autumn Good Friday ahead, we decided to check it out.

 I have to say that I loved it here; straight away I could feel an almost old-British charm, as if I was in Cornwall.

 From Circular Quay, it’s only a short 20-25 minutes ferry ride to Watsons Bay, and you can use your Opal Card to travel.
 As soon as you step off the boat, you’re greeted by a bustling pier along Camp Cove Beach.
 The calm waters make the beach a great place for swimming, snorkelling and relaxing.

 Along the pier, you’ll find the longstanding seafood restaurant, Doyles On The Beach, where you can sit at a table overlooking the water.
 It has amazing reviews, but it looks a little too pricey for my budget.
 However, the great news is that they have a sister site, Doyles On The Wharf Takeaway just a few metres away and their menu is much more affordable.
 Fish and chips always tastes better in the paper anyway!

 There’s also a Beach Club along the pier, which has a really vibrant atmosphere and fills the pier with its music.
 I’d love to try out this place for lunch too on a quieter day as unfortunately with it being a public holiday, it was absolutely packed.

 Instead, we wandered through Robertson Park (a great spot for a book and blanket) to Dunbar House, a chic daytime cafe in a gorgeous 1830s waterfront Georgian mansion.
 This was a really lovely place to enjoy sandwiches and a Devonshire Tea.